shriyasankhyan/Library-Management-System/README.md

 ##### Student registration
 <img src = "https://github.com/shriyasankhyan/Library-Management-System/blob/main/imgs/studentregistration.jpg">
 Student id checkbox is to be filled first followed by the student’s name then there is a combo box to select the stream the again a combo button to select class.
 Address box to enter the address of the issuer, click on register the student will be registered.
+A student can register into the online portal of library management system by entering full name, registration number and mobile number.
+After verification by OTP the credentials are generated for that particular student and he/she can issue books and access the portal features.

 ##### Return book
 <img src = "https://github.com/shriyasankhyan/Library-Management-System/blob/main/imgs/returnbook.jpg">